tnm/moodeng/README.md

 * In any case, the model is not yet fine-tuned for Moo Deng, but pull requests are welcome and we can work together to improve it.
 Ideally, you could choose Jonah, Moo Deng, or both.

-* Detection numbers are may be lower than expected, since the model is trained on the common hippo (*Hippopotamus amphibius*), and not Moo Deng's species—the pygmy hippo (*Choeropsis liberiensis*).
+* Detection numbers may be lower than expected, since the model is trained on the common hippo (*Hippopotamus amphibius*), and not Moo Deng's species—the pygmy hippo (*Choeropsis liberiensis*).
 This will improve.
 Given this, detection alerts are set relatively low: so don't worry, you should still get Moo Deng alerts.

 ## 💫 More things you can do